Biscotti: The Complete Guide to Crunchy Deliciousness

 I grew up watching my grandmother walk into our house, put her bag down, kiss everyone on both cheeks, and then head straight for the kitchen.
 Within minutes, she and my mother would be cracking eggs, roasting nuts, and lining baking sheets.
 One of the cookies that always made it into the oven was biscotti.

 She was very specific about her method.
 Real anise seeds.
 Big chocolate chunks.
 Whole almonds that toasted in the oven until they almost hummed with flavor.
+She learned that way of baking growing up in Sicily, long before she brought it into our family kitchen.
 When those biscotti came out of the oven, the whole house smelled like roasted nuts and sugar.

 Older family members adored them.
 Younger people called them “old people cookies” and went looking for something softer.
 After she passed away, I felt a pull to protect that recipe and also open it up, so a new generation could fall in love with biscotti the way she did.
 That is where The Biscotti Company began: one family recipe, and the belief that biscotti could be exciting again.